Soqoro/SC1015-Mini-Project/README.md

 Random Forest Regression maybe more effective due to the <b>size of the dataset</b>.
 For Deep Networks, <b>a large dataset</b> would make the model <b>more accurate</b>.
 However, this dataset only has 2578 rows of data, further split into a 80-20 train-test split.
 Hence Random Forest may have performed better than the Deep Learning Model due to this reason.

-Furthermore, the Deep Learning Model used a <b>non-linear regression model</b>, and it performed better than the <b>linear regression model</b> from SKLearn, suggesting that the relation between X variables and Life Expectancy are <b>not linear</b> to begin with.
+Furthermore, the Deep Learning Model used a <b>non-linear regression model</b>, and it performed better than the <b>linear regression model</b> from SKLearn, suggesting that the relation between X variables and Life Expectancy were <b>not linear</b> to begin with.

 From the Random Forest Regression, we identified the most important factors that the decision tree used to sift the information.
 From the tree, we identified that Adult Mortality, Income Composition of Resources and Schooling were the most important factors.